David-Tam/Penguin_Classification_Unsupervised/README.md

 For the gender column, there is an instance that the penguin's gender is not male and female, which should be taken out.
 Now, the dataset is ready:
 ![alt text](images/a4.jpg)

-As we would like to use the "sex" variable, dummy variables are generated: the male and female column:
+For the "sex" variable, dummy variables are generated: the male and female column:
 ![alt text](images/a5.jpg)

-And change the columns into binary integer, now let's see the statistics info:
+And change the two columns into binary integer, now let's see the statistics info again:
 ![alt text](images/a6.jpg)

 # 2. Data Visualization